 The trauma of a fire in your Connecticut home will shake you to your core.
 It will turn your life upside down and drain you both physically and emotionally.
 After the initial shock of a fire incident comes the realization, you have a lot of work cut out for you.

-Depending on the severity of the fire damage to your house, you may have to negotiate with your insurance company, find temporary housing, replace damaged personal items and decide how to sell your house.
+Depending on the severity of the fire damage to your house, you may have to negotiate with your insurance company, find temporary housing, replace damaged personal items and decide how to sell your house in poor condition.
 The entire ordeal can be overwhelming.

 Below, we’ll share practical steps that can serve as a plan of action from what to do when your home is damaged by a fire, to practical tips for selling your fire-damaged house when the time is right.
 This will make the sale of your fire-damaged house more manageable and less stressful.